Battle of Damascus (2012): The battle concludes

 The rebel-held town of Al-Tal, on the outskirts of Damascus, was heavily bombarded on 25 July by the 216th Mechanized Battalion of the Syrian Army.
 Residents and opposition activists reported that residential buildings were hit.
 On the same day, opposition activists released amateur footage of what they claimed were the bodies of 23 people in various houses who were "massacred" during the previous days in the Qaboun district.

 On 26 July, fighting was reported in the Hajar al-Aswad district of the capital, a place described as one of the last rebel strongholds in Damascus.
 The FSA withdrew to the district which was subsequently shelled by government forces.
 According to an opposition activist, clashes continued across most of the southern part of the city.
 Five civilians were reportedly killed.
 The army also attacked the Yarmouk Palestinian refugee camp, despite there being no rebel presence.
 Residents mentioned tanks, helicopter gunships and snipers who shot at anyone in the street.
 The FSA were reported to be in the district of Tadamon and shelling was still reported in the neighbourhoods of Orouba and Thalathin.

-On 29 July, SANA reported that government troops had cleared the Hajar al-Aswad district of rebel forces.
+On 29 July, SANA reported that government troops had cleared the Hajar al-Aswad district of rebel forces and the government declared "victory" in the capital.

 Following the retreat of rebel forces from much the city, fighting continued.
 Rebel remnants, that did not pull back from Damascus with the other opposition forces, converged on the Tadamon district, where they made the area their final stronghold.
 The military launched an operation on 1 August to clear them out and by 3 August dozens of military vehicles had entered the district.
 During the fighting, on 2 August, mortars hit the nearby Yarmouk Palestinian refugee camp, killing 15 to 21 people.